Eunuch: In Judaism

+Environmental and social factors

+The role of eunuchs in society was often dictated by social and cultural norms, as well as political necessities.
+For instance, eunuchs were seen as reliable because they could not produce heirs and thus were considered less likely to establish rival power bases.
+The practice of castration was often a means of ensuring loyalty and controlling certain populations.

 Castrato singers

-Eunuchs castrated before puberty were also valued and trained in several cultures for their exceptional voices, which retained a childlike and other-worldly flexibility and treble pitch (a high-pitched voice).
+Eunuchs castrated before puberty were also valued and trained in several cultures for their exceptional voices, which retained a childlike and other-worldly flexibility and treble pitch (an ability to sing in a high-pitched voice, akin to the pitch that a prepubescent boy can reach).
 Such eunuchs were known as castrati.

 As women were sometimes forbidden to sing in Church, their place was taken by castrati.
 Castrati became very popular in 18th century opera seria.
 The practice, known as castratism, remained popular until the 18th century and was known into the 19th century.
 The last famous Italian castrato, Giovanni Battista Velluti, died in 1861.
-The sole existing sound recording of a castrato singer documents the voice of Alessandro Moreschi, the last eunuch in the Sistine Chapel choir, who died in 1922.
+The sole existing sound recording of a castrato singer documents the voice of Alessandro Moreschi, the last eunuch in the Sistine Chapel Choir, who died in 1922.

 This Italian practice of castrating young males to maintain their soprano voices was ended by Pope Leo XIII (1878).